 What is Brainspotting?

-Brainspotting is a body-centered therapy developed by David Grand, PhD.
-It is an offshoot of the popular trauma therapy EMDR, and has replaced EMDR for some therapists as their preferred trauma treatment.
-Brainspotting makes use of the discovery that “where you look affects how you feel,” and guides clients through processing distressing events until they feel neutral or even positive instead.
+Brainspotting is a therapeutic approach that uses the mind-body connection to stimulate our natural ability to heal.
+Developed by David Grand, PhD, it is an offshoot of the popular trauma therapy EMDR, and has replaced EMDR for many therapists as their preferred trauma treatment.
+Brainspotting makes use of the discovery that “where you look affects how you feel,” and guides people through processing distressing events until the events feel neutral or even positive instead.

 How does Brainspotting work?